Itís Not Personal Ė Itís Just Business!

 4. What is the pay value for adjusting your self-image relative to this goal?

 5. Based on the pay value, create an affirmation to support you in achieving this goal.

-Have a question for Pat?
-Ask or leave a comment below!
+Have a question for Pat or want to leave a comment?
+Click here.